 - October is hurricane season and not the best time to visit Tulum.
 This is also the peak of the sargasso or seaweed season) which often leaves the beaches unswimmable.

 From June to October, you can also expect some rain in Tulum.
 The good news is that the rain is mostly short showers that quickly pass, and you can enjoy warmth and sunshine the rest of the time.

 In our opinion, November and early December are the best times to go to Tulum.
 It’s just after hurricane season and before peak season begins.
 The weather is great and it isn’t too crowded!

 A Month-by-Month Guide to Visiting Tulum

-Still not sure when you want to go to Tulum?
+Still not sure when you want to visit Tulum?
 Here’s a month-by-month breakdown of what you can expect so that you can plan the absolute best trip ever!

 Tulum in January